tayganr/purviewlab/modules/module14.md

 To make a data resource available for policy management, the Data Use Management (DUM) toggle needs to be enabled.
 A user, who will manage the policies in Purview, will need certain IAM privileges on the resource and MS Purview in order to enable the DUM toggle.

-1. Grant IAM privileges to the user on the storage resource Navigate to the **Access Control(IAM)** page of the storage account resource.
+1. Grant IAM privileges to the user on the storage resource.
+    Navigate to the **Access Control(IAM)** page of the storage account resource.
 Click on **+ Add** --> **Add role assignment**.
 Grant either of the following IAM role combinations
     * Owner
     * Both Contributor and USer Access Administrator